PhysisVerse/support/pages/astralis/smartspot/warranty.md

 # SmartSpot Warranty

+Physis products are built to last.
+Every SmartSpot is crafted with precision, tested with care, and delivered with confidence.
+If something goes wrong, we stand behind it.

-## Terms
+## Warranty Terms

-- Physis holds the sole discretion over the option to repair or replace.
+- **Repair or Replace**
-- Replacement products may be refurbished or new at the discretion of Physis.
+  At our discretion, Physis may repair or replace your device.
+Replacement products may be new or refurbished to the same exacting standards.

-- Products must be purchased as new from Physis.
-Warranty only applies to the original purchaser of the product and cannot be transferred.
-Products purchased as secondhand, used, or from auction sites do not carry any warranty (because we cannot validate if a product has been tampered with by a previous buyer who we have no way of getting in touch with).
-- The warranty duration lasts for 12 months from the date of delivery.
-- Products provided as replacements under the service will continue under the original product’s warranty at the original start date.
-The warranty date will not change or reset due to any service performed.
-- Using Physis products with power sources that did not come with the device will void the warranty.
-All third-party power adapters including Power over Ethernet (PoE) adapters are to be used “at your own risk”.
-- Warranty will not be covered for products where the tamper-seal label has been damaged.
-All product housings must remain unopened in order to be eligible for refund or replacement.
-- The warranty does not cover defects or malfunction caused by misuse, abuse, or improper maintenance, failure to follow operating instructions, or use of third-party equipment.
-Warranty will not apply to damage caused by unauthorised modification, broken security seals or unauthorised repair of the product.
+- **Original Purchases Only**
+  Warranty applies exclusively to devices purchased **new** from Physis by the original owner.
+  Products bought secondhand, used, or through auctions are not eligible.

+- **12-Month Coverage**
+  Coverage begins on the date of delivery and lasts for **12 months**.
+  Devices replaced under warranty continue on the original timeline.

+- **Use With Official Power**
+  Always use the included Physis power supply.
+  Third-party adapters (including PoE) are used at your own risk and will void coverage.

+- **Tamper Protection**
+  The SmartSpot housing and seal must remain unopened and intact.
+  Tampering, modification, or unauthorized repair voids warranty eligibility.

+- **Proper Care Required**
+  Warranty does not cover misuse, neglect, failure to follow operating guidelines,
+  or damage caused by third-party equipment.

+---

+## Need a Replacement?

-For warranty replacement inquiries please ​submit a customer care ticket and a representative will contact you about a replacement.
+Submit a [customer care ticket](#) and a Physis specialist will guide you through the process.